IHE/ITI.Finance/input/pagecontent/testplan.md

 ### Cancel Claim [[ITI-YY8]](ITI-YY8.html)

 The Claims Requestor initiates a request to cancel a claim on the Claims Manager.
-The Claims Manager responds to an claim cancellation and returns a claim response to the Claims Requestor.
+The Claims Manager responds to a claim cancellation and returns a claim response to the Claims Requestor.
 See [Test Definition](Binary-FeatureITIYY8.html).

 <p id="featureYY1" class="caption"><b>ITI-YY8 Cancel Claim Test</b></p>
 ```Gherkin